-This multi-camera adapter board is designed for Raspberry pi ZERO and let you connect two 5MP cameras to Pi Zero.
+This multi-camera adapter board is designed for Raspberry pi ZERO and let you connect two 5MP or 8MP cameras to Pi Zero.

 Only one of the two cameras can be activated at a time, and they are working in alternate ways.
 It cannot run two cameras at the same time, but we build a simple software which can run two cameras and make it looks like working at the same time.

 But the drawback is the frame rate, and resolution will be fairly low, may be useful for surveillance.